Open a School

 Across New Orleans, more than 90 percent of public school students currently attend charter schools.
 These schools have led to a dramatic increase in the number of students meeting academic proficiency standards and the performance gap between students in Orleans Parish and Louisiana as a whole has dramatically decreased over the last 12 years.

 Despite these gains, additional progress is needed.
 Every student in New Orleans deserves equal access to high quality schools where their interests will come first, where they and their families will have choice, and where educators will have the tools and support they need to be successful.
+The OPSB has adopted and regularly updates its school and program development priorities, which can be found by clicking here.

 Pathways to Manage a School